Schumix/Schumix2/Readme.en.md

 ## Windows

 When using Monodevelop the `gettext` is needed for translating the language files.
-<br>Download and install it. `http://gnuwin32.sourceforge.net/packages/gettext.htm`
+<br/>Download and install it. `http://gnuwin32.sourceforge.net/packages/gettext.htm`
-<br>The compiling is simple.
+<br/>The compiling is simple.
 Open the `Schumix.sln` file.
-<br>Choose the configuration that fits for you and compile it.
+<br/>Choose the configuration that fits for you and compile it.

 ## Linux

-<br>Open the `Schumix.sln` file.
+Open the `Schumix.sln` file.
-<br>Choose the configuration that fits for you and compile it.
+<br/>Choose the configuration that fits for you and compile it.

 ## Linux terminal

-<br>Install the `mono-xbuild` package or from source `mono`.
+Install the `mono-xbuild` package or from source `mono`.
-<br>Than run the `build.sh` command and the code is compiled.
+<br/>Than run the `build.sh` command and the code is compiled.

 # Code commissioning

-<br>Navigate to the `Run` folder and than to the appropriate folder for the configuration file.
+Navigate to the `Run` folder and than to the appropriate folder for the configuration file.
-<br>Run the exe.
+<br/>Run the exe.
-<br>The program will generate its own config file.
+<br/>The program will generate its own config file.
-<br>If any problem occurs then create a `Configs` named folder and copy the `Schumix.yml` file from the root folder into it.
+<br/>If any problem occurs then create a `Configs` named folder and copy the `Schumix.yml` file from the root folder into it.

 # Install

-<br>Use this option only if you want to innstal the bot like a program.
+Use this option only if you want to innstal the bot like a program.
-<br>Attention!
+<br/>Attention!
 Administrative permissions probably needed at the final stage of install.

 ## Archlinux

 **Attention!!!
 Root permission needed for that.**
-<br>Run the `./createarchlinuxpkg.sh` command.
+<br/>Run the `./createarchlinuxpkg.sh` command.
-<br>When it's done a `schumix.pkg.tar.xz` (the name will be similar) named file will be created.
+<br/>When it's done a `schumix.pkg.tar.xz` (the name will be similar) named file will be created.
-<br>Install it with the `sudo pacman -U schumix2.pkg.tar.xz` command (the packet name will be similar) and it's all ready.
+<br/>Install it with the `sudo pacman -U schumix2.pkg.tar.xz` command (the packet name will be similar) and it's all ready.
-<br>Run the bot with the `schumix` command.
+<br/>Run the bot with the `schumix` command.

 ## Debian/Ubuntu

 **Attention!!!
 Root permission needed for that.**
-<br>For the first step, switch to fakeroot mode.
+<br/>For the first step, switch to fakeroot mode.
-<br>Type the `fakeroot` command for that.
+<br/>Type the `fakeroot` command for that.
-<br>After that run the `./createdebianpkg.sh` command.
+<br/>After that run the `./createdebianpkg.sh` command.
-<br>When it's done a `schumix.deb` named file will be created.
+<br/>When it's done a `schumix.deb` named file will be created.
-<br>Install it with the `sudo dbkg -i schumix.deb` command and it's all ready.
+<br/>Install it with the `sudo dbkg -i schumix.deb` command and it's all ready.
-<br>Run the bot with the `schumix` command.
+<br/>Run the bot with the `schumix` command.

 ## Windows

-<br>Navigate to the Installer folder.
+Navigate to the Installer folder.
-<br>Run the `Schumix.iss` named file.
+<br/>Run the `Schumix.iss` named file.
-<br>When it's done a `Setup.exe` file will be created.
+<br/>When it's done a `Setup.exe` file will be created.
-<br>Run this and complete the install.
+<br/>Run this and complete the install.
-<br>I guess I don't need to explain more. :)
+<br/>I guess I don't need to explain more. :)

 # Config settings

-<br>To adjust the configs navigate to the `Share/doc/Configs` folder and open the `Schumix.en.md` file.
+To adjust the configs navigate to the `Share/doc/Configs` folder and open the `Schumix.en.md` file.
-<br>This is the description for the main config.
+<br/>This is the description for the main config.
-<br>Reading the description is necessary because the bot can't be started correctly without it.
+<br/>Reading the description is necessary because the bot can't be started correctly without it.
-<br>After that you can take a look at the other descriptions but they aren't required for starting the bot.
+<br/>After that you can take a look at the other descriptions but they aren't required for starting the bot.

 # Database configuration

 ## MySql

-<br>If you want to use a mysql based database set the `<MySql><Enabled>false</Enabled>` permission to true.
+If you want to use a mysql based database set the `<MySql><Enabled>false</Enabled>` permission to true.
-<br>After that, fill the database from the `Sql` folder.
+<br/>After that, fill the database from the `Sql` folder.
-<br>If any kind of correction or update will come you don't need to refill the whole database.
+<br/>If any kind of correction or update will come you don't need to refill the whole database.
-<br>Only update it from the `Updates` folder with the appropriate version number.
+<br/>Only update it from the `Updates` folder with the appropriate version number.

 ## SQLite

-<br>If you want to use an SQLite based database set the `<SQLite><Enabled>false</Enabled>` permission to true.
+If you want to use an SQLite based database set the `<SQLite><Enabled>false</Enabled>` permission to true.
-<br>Then copy the `Schumix.db3` file from the `Sql` folder next to the exe.
+<br/>Then copy the `Schumix.db3` file from the `Sql` folder next to the exe.
-<br>You can rename or move it but you have to change the name or the path in the config file.
+<br/>You can rename or move it but you have to change the name or the path in the config file.

 # Attention!